BIH-DMBS/CLUES/docs/setup.md

 # Configuration Management

 The CLUES framework is customized through a set of configuration files that define the structure and behavior of the workflow.
 These include:
-- A general workflow configuration file: <pre> workflows/config/config.json </pre>
+- A general workflow configuration file: 'workflows/config/config.json'
-- Source-specific configuration files for each data provider: <pre> workflows/config_sources/ </pre>
+- Source-specific configuration files for each data provider: 'workflows/config_sources/'
-- A file for predefined bounding boxes: <pre> workflows/config/bbox.json </pre>
+- A file for predefined bounding boxes: 'workflows/config/bbox.json'

 ### General workflow configuration file

-The file  <pre> workflows\config\config.json </pre> can be used to customize the behaviour of the framework.
-Most "key":"value" pairs in the file should be self-explanatory:

-example: *config.json*
+The file 'workflows\config\config.json' defines the core settings for how CLUES operates.
+It allows full control over what the workflow does, where data is stored, and how different components behave.
+Below an example of 'config.json':

 <pre>
 {
     "download_folder":"/clues/data",